nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

   <br><em>Figure 4</em>
 </p>

 💡 Note that the alternate paths in the sequence diagram above are not exhaustive.
 There is an alternate path for each unique command.
 As there are various paths, they are omitted from the diagram.
-The Command objects in the diagram are used to represent a generic Command object that is created through the Parser.
+The Command object in the diagram is used to represent a generic Command object that is created through the Parser.
 Refer to the next figure for more details.
+💡 The lifeline for ParseAddNoteCommand and ParseDeleteNoteCommand should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

  <p align="center">
    <img alt="AddNoteParser" src="diagrams/out/AddNoteParser.png" />
    <br><em>Figure 5</em>
  </p>

+💡 The lifeline for ParseAddNoteCommand should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Based on the user input, the Parser handles and creates the corresponding Command object.